 Jennie M. Johnson

 Jennie M. Johnson is former Executive Director of Liberty Fellowship.
 Having led the program from its inception in 2004 until 2015, she is responsible for establishing the unique mosaic and symphony of voices that is the hallmark of Liberty Fellowship and that which reflects the rich diversity of South Carolina.
 Jennie previously was president of Liberty Insurance Services and executive vice president of RBC Liberty Insurance.
 Her prior experience includes the presidency of Pierce National Life Insurance Company; strategic planning for Liberty Corporation and Ashland Oil; and planning for United Way.
-An active civic leader, Jennie serves on the Board of the Boys and Girls Club of Hilton Head and is past chair of the Area Commission for Greenville Technical College.
+An active civic leader, Jennie serves on the Board of Directors for The Sophia Institute in Charleston and the Boys and Girls Club of Hilton Head, and is past chair of the Area Commission for Greenville Technical College.
 She chaired the South Carolina Research Authority and the Greenville Humane Society and was a member of the Board of Visitors of Wake Forest University’s Graduate Business School.
 She also has served on the board of the Peace Center for the Performing Arts.
 A graduate of Miami University with a degree in Political Science, Jennie earned her M.A. in Public Administration from the University of Virginia and her M.B.A. from Wake Forest University.
 She resides in Hilton Head.

 David H. Langstaff